loopbio/loopy-upload-tuspy-client/README.md

 # loopy-upload-tuspy-client

-Pure python implementation of TUS resumable upload protocol compatible and suitable for video uploads to http://app.loopb.io.
+Pure python implementation of TUS resumable upload protocol compatible and suitable for video uploads to [loopy](http://loopbio.com/loopy/) accounts on http://app.loopb.io and elsewhere.

 The `tuspy` file may also be used with other compatible TUS servers.

 The `loopyupload` file implements loopy-specific authentication and can be used to upload files and imgstores to your loopy account.